kevinohara80/dmc/README.md

 `dmc` is a cross-platform, CLI developer tool for Salesforce.com. `dmc` aims to provide a CLI interface to salesforce.com development that abstracts the complexities of dealing with API's and metadata into a simple tool that makes everything feel like local and remote file system operations.
+Basically, the goal is to create a tool that is as intuitive to use as normal file system tools like `cp` and `rsync`.

 `dmc` was built to be used on the command line but it's modules are exposed in a way that make it able to be used as a regular node modules in your